gfetterman/eventedit/README.md

 These event data are assumed to be represented in memory in the form of a list of dictionaries.

-Other than these assumptions, this tool relies on no knowledge of Bark.
-This includes Bark metadata.
-The user is responsible for feeding label data to the correction structure, and for writing any corrected event data to disk.
+Other than these assumptions, this tool relies on no knowledge of Bark, including Bark metadata.
+The user is responsible for feeding event data to the correction structure, and for writing any corrected event data to disk.

 ## Installation